A Guide to Psychology and its Practice

 First of all, you might want to read the answer I gave to a previous question on this subject, in which I explain “opening up” in general.

-You “clam up” because you’re facing some very unpleasant emotions, and your psychotherapist must have the courage and confidence to help you raise these feelings into conscious language.
-So, if you “clam up” and your psychotherapist doesn’t notice it and do something about it, then he or she is not doing a proper job.
+You “clam up” because you’re facing some very unpleasant emotions, and your psychotherapist, like a good father, must have the creativity and confidence to help you raise these feelings into conscious language.
+So, if you “clam up” and your psychotherapist doesn’t help you do something about it, then he or she is not doing a proper job.

 Granted, it can take a lot of training and experience to notice the subtle cues a client gives when avoiding emotions, so if your psychotherapist isn’t up to the job, you might want to find someone who’s better suited to help you.
 Of course, given your problems with intimacy, you probably feel a certain allegiance to your psychotherapy, even as it is failing you.
 Remember, that’s how you felt about your mother, right?
-Now you have to force yourself to find something better.
+Instead of speaking the truth about how she failed you, you reject your true feelings and make yourself feel guilty for having those feelings.
+Now it will be important, in order to put your past to rest and to free your future from inhibition, to desire the courage to face your unconscious truth.

 Back to the list of questions